k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: infinite loop in sacrifice gift selection when all items rejected
 - Fix: vampire draining now grants intrinsics with same chance as eating a corpse
+- Pet order command auto-selects when only one commandable pet exists